Azure Security Center Troubleshooting Guide

 Contacting Microsoft Support

-Some issues can be identified using the guidelines provided in this article, others you can also find documented at the Security Center public Forum.
+Some issues can be identified using the guidelines provided in this article, others you can also find documented at the Security Center public Microsoft Q&A page.
 However if you need further troubleshooting, you can open a new support request using Azure portal as shown below:

 In this document, you learned how to configure security policies in Azure Security Center.
 To learn more about Azure Security Center, see the following: